luckloa/demo/README.md

-# demo
 # Why I am here!
-Website is inspriration to swift a carrer, I would like to share my memorizes and expreiences.
+Showing my skills as a tester using automation.
+I would like to share my memories and expreiences.

-I have started to learn about html and css to build a website.
-Bootstrap is a tool for creating a website and web application.
-Grid system is to display a certain number of item.
-There are 24 columns on a screen for responsiveness.
+I have learned about html and css.
+Below are a few example I would like to share.
+Bootstrap is a css library for creating a dynamic web applications.
+The Grid system is to arrange elements depending on the device used to view the webpage.
+There are 12 columns per row and can be used in many different ways.

-I have trained Selenium for automated testing.
+I have trained with Selenium for automated testing.
-Creating my own forms for Selenium testing, I started to use html css and bootstrap to build forms.
+Creating my own forms using Bootstrap and HTML for Selenium testing.

 ## What I have done on my purpose.
 I use a selenium for testing with my own forms!!